thinking-with-computers/ludus-spec/README.md

 This is "crash only" error semantics.
 Which is *very* far away from Scheme (with resumable errors), but I've never myself grokked resumable errors.
 This is close to Rust/Go: you have results and panics, and that's more or less it.
 It's also not far from the Beam (Elixir/Erlang) model, where if something bad happens, you just crash (and get restarted by a supervisor, but we're not there).

 #### Static analysis (status: a nice fantasy)
 Following from commitments to good & early errors, Ludus should do aggressive static analysis to discover errors early.
 We do it when we can, for the most common use cases.
-It will be possible to frustrate static analysis by doing things in obscurantist ways, but if you stay on the static-analysis happy path, you'll get something pretty robust.
+It will be possible to frustrate static analysis by doing things in obscurantist ways (which effectively involve crossing the function boundary), but if you stay on the static-analysis happy path, you'll get something pretty robust.
 So, for example, I think we can get (for things that might normally be dynamic):
 * Function arity checking.
 * Namespace member access.
 * Mutation out-of-scope.